Jonathan House (USA)

 helping people survive and recover from forced displacement by offering shelter and community

-Up to 1,100 people are currently seeking asylum in the Twin Cities.
-They come seeking protection from persecution or human rights violations.
+Up to 3,000 people in Minnesota are currently seeking asylum from war, human rights violations, and political, religious, or social persecution.
 They come from the most troubled regions of the world in hope of finding safety and a normal life.

-Opportunity: You can help an asylum seeker in the Twin Cities by giving to the Jonathan House Project today!
+Opportunity: Jonathan House is 100% donor-funded.
+Individual, church, and other financial partners play a vital role in allowing this ministry to continue.
+Help an asylum seeker in the Twin Cities by giving to the Jonathan House Project